Sukwants/Atiro/README_en-US.md

 #### Judging-assisting Programs

 The judging-assisting programs Atiro supports are `checker`, `interactor`, `solver`, and `generator`.
-We suggest using `testlib.h` ([GitHub project address](https://github.com/MikeMirzayanov/testlib)) except for `solver`, but Atiro does not include `testlib.h`, so you need to download it yourself.
-Or you can also choose to deal with the parameters and files yourself.
+Except for the `solver`, it is recommended to use `testlib.h` ([GitHub project link](https://github.com/MikeMirzayanov/testlib)).
+Atiro does not include `testlib.h` by default, so you will need to download it yourself or use the `atiro download testlib` command to obtain it.
+You can also choose to deal with the parameters and files yourself.

 The judging-assisting programs' compilation options are the same as the answer program's. `solver`'s running time limit is the same as the answer program's, and the others don't have a time limit.